denn1s/apple-and-lily/Ch. 16 - Karin.md

 An amused laugh left her lips.

-"Don't worry," she said brightly, like she was trying to calm a spooked animal—which, to be fair, she absolutely was.
+"Don't worry," she said brightly, like she was trying to calm a spooked animal.
+Which, to be fair, she absolutely was.

 "I'm still wearing my shorts underneath..."